HUGs Drumming Circle

 What to do?

-We're looking for a suitable venue, preferably complimentory, on a regular Thursday evening, possibly from 6:00 or 6:30 - 8:00 or 8:30pm (ish).
-The general idea is not to worry if someone can't make the full session, they just join in when they can, no pressure, this is fun, remember.
+We've initially secured one of the community studio rooms at the Jamie Brough Pavilion on Papplewick Green, Hucknall.
+Thursday evenings, from 6:30 - 8:00pm (ish).
+The general idea is not to worry if someone can't make the full session, they just join in when you can, no pressure, this is fun, remember.
 Under 16's would need to be accompanied by an adult.
+This is for a trial 10 week period to the

 Don't have a drum?